IAEA-NDS/exfor-couchdb-docker/README.md

 The EXFOR to JSON format conversion is achieved by the [exfor-parserpy] package.

 As this repository is still under development, the structure of the JSON documents may change in the future.
+The script to ingest EXFOR content into the database retrieves the EXFOR master files from [this repository][exfor-master].
-Please also note that the EXFOR content ingested into the database is from 2019.
-For up-to-date information please use the [EXFOR web retrieval system][exfor-web].
+If you are looking for a graphical interface to the EXFOR library, you can use the [EXFOR web retrieval system][exfor-web].

 If you have used this repository in a previous state, please note that